Supply and demand may prohibit negotiating well beyond what a builder offers.

 4. Controlling the unexpected!

 This is where you can quickly tip the final purchase price well above where it was supposed to be when it comes to options and improvements.
 If possible, preview the design center well ahead of time before the actual appointment to get a summary and understanding of the various levels of finishes and features.
-Believe when I as a design appointment is normally just a few hours (or can be completed in a few meetings), but in a limited period of time a buyer more than likely is under a time crunch to determine several important finishes and color schemes for their home.
-To succumb to the pressure of the moment and select items that are needless extras may very well drive you over your allocated budget very quick.
+Believe when a design appointment is normally just a few hours (or can be completed in a few meetings), but in a limited period a buyer more than likely is under a time crunch to determine several important finishes and color schemes for their home.
+To succumb to the pressure of the moment and select items that are needless extras and may very well “more often than not” drive you over your allocated budget very quick.

 My experience and Via the builder, some things are better off being finished, and other items are best completed outside the builder.
 Often having a seasoned Realtor to prepare you for the journey makes sense to when committing to spending money on cabinetry and countertops at the time of the deal, as well as structural improvements such as expanding a covered lanai under the roof line or adding some additional square footage to the garage.

 Going with tile in the kitchen through the builder may make sense depending on the type of flooring you are interested in.
 However, if you choose to splurge on wood floors, engineered wood flooring, premium vinyl plank or other flooring of choice.
 Having carpet installed in the living, dining and bedrooms could be a better alternative and you want to be able to shop outside of building options to find a material and installer that fits your budget best.
 Our last build, the design studio said we had NO OPTIONS but to use this suggestion will win you more happiness and less grief knowing you may not be able to remove the choices the builder offered.